 Why do Ladakh people demand UT status?

-- The three strips in the flag of Jammu and Kashmir depicts the three Geographical regions such as Jammu, Kashmir and Ladakh.
+- The three stripes in the flag of Jammu and Kashmir depicts the three Geographical regions such as Jammu, Kashmir, and Ladakh.
 But no due importance, status or power has been given to the regions equally.

 - For several years, successive governments of the state have adopted a discrimination and subversion policy towards the Ladakh region with the sole aim of oppressing its people and affect their historical, religious and cultural identity.

 - Furthermore, the people of Ladakh (and Jammu as well) do not want to be involved in anti-India demands and agitations in the state.
 People of Ladakh want to be part of India, not with Kashmir.
 Unlike Kashmir, Ladakh has always kept a strong bond with the Union of India since independence.